Our experience in IP protection is vast

 We’ve been working with a local supplier to develop a new biodegradable plastic.
 It wants to launch the product next week.
 Is patent protection recommended?

-One outcome could be that the potential patent rights are jointly-owned by you both.
+One outcome could be that the potential patent rights are jointly owned.
 This isn’t necessarily a problem and one or both of you could still proceed with patent protection.
 However, it’s important for you to reach an agreement on how best to proceed.

 A patent can be filed in joint names.
 Alternatively, your supplier may decide to transfer all rights to you at the start, during or even after the patent application process.
 The important point is that you secure your commercial position by filing.
 As part of any assessment of ownership, it’s common to evaluate those individuals/employees that have made an active contribution to the invention.
 This is often fundamental and decisive for IP/patent ownership.